-We all know when something is poor quality, but agreeing what quality is and more specifically what quality means in your organisation is harder to define than it may at first seem.
+We all know when something is poor quality, but agreeing what quality is and more specifically how to implement a quality strategy in your organisation is harder to define than it may at first seem.

 In this article I am going to explore what quality means and how best to achieve it in your organisation.